socialize/socialize-titanium-android/documentation/index.md

-# socialize Module
+# Socialize Module

 ## Description

-TODO: Enter your module description here
+Wrapper for the Socialize Action Bar

 ## Accessing the socialize Module